W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 ⁵Through your gratitude you come to know your brother, and one moment of real recognition makes everyone your brother because each of your brother’s is of your Father.
 ⁶Love does not conquer all things, but love does set all things right.
 ⁷Because you are the Kingdom of God I can lead you back to your own creations.
-⁸You do not recognise your own creations now, but what has been dissociated is still there.
+⁸You do not recognize your own creations now, but what has been dissociated is still there.
 :::

 ::: details Simplified